aroygas/CucumberSample/README.md

  # Note

- You also need to have preferred browser installed and webdriver for that driver put in ruby/bin directory (chrome is default).
+ You also need to have preferred browser installed.
+ And you should have webdriver for that browser put in your <Ruby root>/bin directory.
- Web drivers can be found here http://www.seleniumhq.org/download/
+ Web drivers can be found here _http://www.seleniumhq.org/download/_

+ Browser can be changed in command line through passing **BROWSER** environment parameter like this:

+ `bundle exec cucumber BROWSER=firefox`

+ If no browser is specified **Chrome** will be used by default.

- This smokes tests were successfully ran on **Chrome** and **Firefox**.
+ This smoke tests were successfully ran on **Chrome** and **Firefox**.
  **Microsoft Edge** has issues with getting values from fields and finding elements and is not recommended)